dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Remember, reality is subjective.

++ "The world is not a wish granting factory.
+Get over it." ― John Green, The Fault in Our Stars

 + Decision is the only manual thing in life, rest is automatic.

 + Attention is to respect what money is to power.